andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 </p>
 <p>

-3.Check back at Client-1 to see the ping succeed
+3.Check back at Client-1 to see the ping succeed.
     <ol type="a">
       <li>After minimizing the DC-1 VM, return to the Client-1 VM.
 You will observe that the command line on Client-1 VM responds with "Reply from 10.0.0.4".
 This is             possible because we have enabled ICMPv4 communication from the DC-1 VM, allowing for the successful reply.</li>
       <li>Stop the ping from happening by holding CTRL + C.</li>